Robert P. T. Coffin: Early life

 Born Robert Peter Coffin, the youngest of ten children to James William Coffin, a descendant of Tristram Coffin and Alice Mary Coombs on a saltwater farm on Sebascodegan Island he earned his undergraduate degree from Bowdoin College in 1913 and then his Masters of Arts from Princeton University in 1918.
 In 1922 Coffin was awarded the degree of Doctor of Literature by Trinity College, Oxford where he was a Rhodes Scholar.
 He won the Pulitzer Prize for Poetry in 1936.

 Career

 Coffin served with the US Army in World War I. When he returned he taught English at Wells College and then as the Pierce Professor at Bowdoin College.

 Modeled after his friend and fellow poet Robert Frost's Bread Loaf Writers' Conference, Coffin was the co-founder with Carroll Towle of the Writers' Conference of the University of New Hampshire in 1956.

 Coffin also illustrated many of his books.

 Coffin died of a heart attack in Harpswell, Maine, on January 20, 1955, at the age of 62.
 He is buried in the Cranberry Horn Cemetery in Harpswell.

-Speculated Inspiration for Jay Gatsby

-In June 2025, Clare Hopkins, archivist at Trinity College, and Roger Michel, a fellow of the College, announced after searching historical records that Coffin was “almost certainly the model for young Gatsby” in F. Scott Fitzgerald's novel The Great Gatsby.